 A good introduction to my work is my article "Understanding Computer Programming as a Literacy," which summarizes some of the main points of the book.
 Or, if you're interested in the topic, you might like my Dec 2013 blog post, "Is coding a new literacy everyone should learn?
 Moving beyong yes or no," where I take up the recent campaign by Code.org to promote programming and exchange some ideas with its co-founder Hadi Partovi in the comments.
 If you're still interested, here's a 20min video outlining some of the ideologies used to promote programming as a literacy over the last 50 years, and an annotated bibliography of some of the places where programming and literacy are talked about together.

 My teaching style reflects my research interest in new media writing and online genres.
 I often use blogs to teach writing.
 Students also explore composition in images, text, video and sound in projects for my courses.
 I'm always happy to talk to students, current, past and prospective; email me!

 Before graduate school, I was a high school teacher, a secretary at a commercial game company, and an editor on scientific manuscripts and grants for a psychiatry / neuroscience lab that does sleep research.
-I continued that editing work in graduate school and have also worked with legal papers and dissertations on particle physics.
 I like reading about science and technology and I spent a lot of time online.

 If you'd like to contact me, please email me at email@example.com or find me on twitter as @anetv.